shearichard/IAM-Notes/Centralized-Identity-Standards.md

  - Sometimes inconvenient for systems with strict URL length limits or security policies

-When using Artifact binding, instead of the SAML message being passed directly between IdP/SP short identifiers are passed and these are used to allow the IdP and the SP to setup a back channel communication over which the SAML over which the SP can send the *AuthnRequest* and the idP can send the *SAML Response*.
+When using Artifact binding, instead of the SAML message being passed directly between IdP/SP short identifiers are passed and these are used to allow the IdP and the SP to setup a back channel communication over which the SP can send the *AuthnRequest* and the idP can send the *SAML Response*.

 This back channel communication is conducted using SOAP over HTTPS.

- all the traffic that passes between the iDp and the SP.
-In this case *Artifact Binding* can be used.

 ###  Redirect/POST compared to Artifacts